F5Networks/f5-aws-cloudformation/supported/failover/same-net/via-api/2nic/existing-stack/payg/README.md

 ## Creating virtual servers on the BIG-IP VE

-In order to pass traffic from your clients to the servers through the BIG-IP system, you must create at least two virtual servers on the BIG-IP VE using Traffic Group **None** using the following guidance.
+In order to pass traffic from your clients to the servers through the BIG-IP system, you must create virtual servers on the BIG-IP VE.
 To create a BIG-IP virtual server you need to know the AWS secondary private IP addresses for each BIG-IP VE created by the template.
 If you need additional virtual servers for your applications/servers, you can add more secondary private IP addresses in AWS, and corresponding virtual servers on the BIG-IP system.
 See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html for information on multiple IP addresses.

 **To create virtual servers on the BIG-IP system**